na-na-hi/renget/archive/ProdiAgy.md

 #### -> written by a nerd who likes to optimize <-
 ###### -> “The reasonable man DAdapts himself to the model; the unreasonable one persists in trying to DAdapt the model to himself.
 Therefore all progress depends on the unreasonable man.“ <-
 ###### -> ==Nobody believed but me.== <-
-!!! info 29 August: Tweaking some more things.
-This is getting really good now.
+!!! info 4 September: [There was possible degradation due to kohya_ss.](https://github.com/bmaltais/kohya_ss/issues/786) Updated and now running some more tests.

 # -> [PREVIEWS WITH THE RESULTS HERE (TO BE UPDATED)](https://civitai.com/user/ia3forchads/models) <-